-- 2. The appellant has not further explained why, i.e. on what legal basis or for which legal grounds the Examination Secretariat ought to have exercised discretion and admitted the appellant's late filed application.
-Reliance on principles such as "a more relaxed attitude to situations involving missed deadlines derivable from the new EPC" does not form a proper legal basis.
+- 2. The appellant has not further explained why, i.e. on what legal basis or for which legal grounds the Examination Secretariat ought to accept late filed applications for enrolment by granting some kind of further processing.
+That the "punishment" for having been late "some 13 days" would appear exceedingly harsh the next opportunity to become qualified being the EQE 2009, as the appellant submits, does not form a proper legal basis.
 The appellant appears to be saying that late filed applications should be accepted to the extent that they would still provide enough time for the Examination Secretariat to process all of the candidates' applications. - 3.1 Article 20 REE provides for the publication of a notice of the examination specifying inter alia the dates by which applications for enrolment must be filed.
 This appears to express the legislator's intent to afford a stringent nature to the deadline for enrolment.
 Hence, missing of the closing date for enrolment appears to be conceivable as being excused only under very exceptional circumstances, if any.
 Even though not being allowed to sit one year's EQE may have an adverse effect on a candidate's career perspective, it is not evident that the consequence thereof ought to be that some lenient standard for allowing late filed applications could be applied.
 It could also be argued that, in the overall interest of safeguarding a proper preparation of the EQE, possible exceptions, if any, have to be very narrowly defined.